Introduction

 • After the pipeline is saved, it will be visible to all members within the team.
 However, before other members can use the pipeline, the owners of the associated Salesforce orgs in the pipeline must share org access to other team members.

-For pipelines that have version history tracking enabled, Copado Essentials automatically commits any deployed metadata changes to the configured git branch as soon as your work item is deployed successfully to the corresponding environment.
+Within a pipeline, you can also enable commits to a corresponding branch of a Git repository in the background.
+For pipelines that have this enabled, Copado Essentials automatically commits any deployed metadata changes to the configured git branch as soon as your work item is deployed successfully to the corresponding environment.

-To enable version history for a pipeline, simply edit the pipeline, select the backing git org and a corresponding branch for each environment, as below.
+To enable version history for a pipeline, simply edit the pipeline, select the desired Git org and a corresponding branch for each environment, as below.

 Create Work Items